hasibdesk/UserLoginRegisterSystem/README.md

 ## Node Package Manager That I used

 - express
-- bcryptjs -- for hashing password
+- bcryptjs &lt;-- for hashing password
 - body-parser
 - gravatar
 - jsonwebtoken